kipcole9/money/README.md

 [ISO4217](http://www.currency-iso.org/en/home/tables/table-a1.html) currency code.
 The amount of a `%Money{}` is represented by a `Decimal`.

 Note that the arguments to `Money.new/2` can be supplied in either order.

+### Float amounts cannot be provided to `Money.new/2`

+Float have well-known issues in computing due to issues of rounding and potential precision loss.
+Internally `Money` uses `Decimal` to store the amount which allows arbitrary precision arithmetic.  `Money` also uses the `numeric` type in Postgres to preserve precision and even goes to far as to store the amount as a `string` in `MySQL` for the same reason.

+Therefore an error is returned if an attempt is made to use `Money.new/2` with a float amount:

+    {:error,
+     {Money.InvalidAmountError,
+      "Float amounts are not supported in new/2 due to potenial rounding " <>
+        "and precision issues.
+If absolutely required, use Money.from_float/2"}}

+If the use of `float`s is require then the function `Money.from_float/2` is provided with the same arguments as those for `Money.new/2`.  `Money.from_float/2` provides an addition check and will return an error if the precision (number of digits) of the provided float is more than 15 (the number of digits guaranteed to round-trip between a 64-bit float and a string).

 ### Optional ~M sigil